 Phase I was guided by the WFLC who created the Cohesive Strategy Oversight Committee (CSOC).
 The CSOC was the collaborative planning body that developed the blueprint for a national Cohesive Strategy through three regional strategies.
 The CSOC understood that different regions of the country had different needs and that a "one-size fits all" approach would not meet those needs.
-The CSOC provided a detailed foundation for the national framework for risk management and elaborated on the national guiding principles, challenges, goals, and governance.
+The CSOC provided a detailed foundation for the national framework for risk management and elaborated on the national guiding principles, challenges, goals and governance.
+During Phase I, 14 forums were held around the nation, with over 400 participants commenting on what they found to be the greatest needs for addressing the wildland fire problem.